vaadin-component-factory/enhanced-rich-text-editor/enhanced-rich-text-editor-tables/README.md

 ### Special rows
 The special rows section allows the user to set stylings for even / odd rows and the header and footer row of a table.
-The differnt parts contain the same potential appearance definitions as the "current row".
+The differnt parts contain the same potential appearance definition as the "current row".

 #### Rules of order
 Please note, that styles for rows can mix, when using for instance odd plus first row settings or apply styles for